lab1092/blender-manual_ja/manual/materials/properties/mirror.rst

 0 could stand for a glossy Material.
 It's barely noticeable but in the lower picture, the Material is perfectly reflective around the edges.

-The smoothness of the Fresnel limit can be further controlled using the :guilabel:`Blend` slider.
+The smoothness of the Fresnel limit can be further controlled using the *Blend* slider.